-- 1. Position your control box on the post of the gate or a near by fence.
-Remove the rubber covers on the back of the box to revel the holes marked 1 in the picture.
-Use these holes to mount the box and then put the rubber covers over the screw heads to prevent water leakage.
-For a dual operator set-up, the control box will be on the same side of the driveway as the master control arm. - 2.
-Use the knockouts in the bottom of the box to run your wires into the control box.
+Position your control box on the post of the gate or a nearby fence.

+(1) Remove the rubber covers on the back of the box to reveal the holes.
+Use these holes to mount the box, and then put the rubber covers over the screw heads to prevent water leakage.

+For a dual operator set-up, the control box will be on the same side of the driveway as the master control arm.

+(2) Use the knockouts in the bottom of the box to run your wires into the control box.
 The knockouts are multi-sized - purchase water tight connectors to run the wires into the box.
 The water tight connectors go in the knockouts on the bottom.